Case Study

 Design Is a Business Strategy

-This wasn't a portfolio project — it was a survival decision for a real business in a real crisis.
-That context sharpened every design choice.
+This wasn’t a portfolio project — it was a survival decision for a real business in a real crisis.
 When the stakes are that concrete, you stop optimizing for aesthetics and start optimizing for outcomes.
 The revenue followed the clarity.

 Learning 02